lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ### The Presenter as UseCaseOutput

-Acting as UseCaseOutput, the Presenter's second responsibility is to convert the received PresentationModels to a format called a ViewModel.
-The ViewModel can be implemented as an immutable struct or as a set of scalars.
+When acting as the UseCaseOutput, the Presenter's second responsibility is to convert the data received as PresentationModels to a format called a ViewModel.
+The data in the ViewModel is formatted so it can be used directly by the ViewController.
+This usually means Strings, but depending on the requirements of the output controls, it may be a state or a boolean.

-The data in the ViewModel is formatted for use by the implementor of the PresentationOutput, which is the ViewController.
+If data must be localized, made accessible, or otherwise converted in any way, the process of conversion is done here in the presenter.

-Normally the converted ViewModel struct or individual values are passed as parameters to the PresentationOutput methods.
+ A ViewModel can be implemented as an immutable struct or as a set of scalars, whichever is easier.
+When implemented as scalars, the values are passed directly as parameters to the PresentationOutput methods.

+If the number of parameters is large, it is better to put the values in a struct and them pass them as a parameter.
+In this case the conversion can take place in the init of the struct.

- In the case of repeating data the Presenter holds ViewModel structures in an array and delivers them via an index method call.
+In the case of repeating data, the Presenter holds the relating ViewModel structures in an array and delivers them via an indexed method call.

 When the number of use cases that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
-It becomes really hard to tell at a glance which methods are used by what events. for this reason, it is a good practice to create one UseCaseOutput protocol for each event.
-Your code becomes really organized when you place the implementation of each output protocol in it's own extension.
+It becomes really hard to tell at a glance which UseCaseOutput methods are used by what events.
+For this reason, it is a good practice to create one UseCaseOutput protocol for each event.
+Your code will be really organized when you place the implementation of each output protocol in its own extension.

 ### The ViewController as PresenterOutput

-**TODO: READ THIS and organize vs ViewController section.**

 Acting as PresenterOutput, the ViewController has one other VIPER responsibility: set the data, which is obtained from the Presenter, into the Views.